Find Affordable College Courses

 The average amount in student loans that health professions majors at BGSU take out while working on their Bachelor's Degree is $25,027.
 The average monthly payment of a loan this size is about $371, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Other Health Professions at Bowling Green State University - Main Campus
+Full Other Health Professions at Bowling Green State University - Main Campus Report

-Xavier University did quite well in this year’s ranking of the most popular places for other health professions students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of Cincinnati, Xavier is a private not-for-profit school with a medium-sized student population.
+With a ranking of #10, Xavier University did quite well on this year’s most popular schools for other health professions students working on their bachelor’s degree.
+Located in the city of Cincinnati, Xavier is a private not-for-profit school with a moderately-sized student population.

 About 69% of the students majoring in health professions at the school are women while 31% are male.